jackmansean64/blog/content/posts/Your Money or Your Life Summary/index.md

 Standard money advice is too meek, claiming that we all have different personal values and we just need to follow our hearts.
 We are taught that our spending decisions are simply a matter of our personal choices.
 "If you love expensive cars, that's fine as long as you budget carefully and work hard to make enough money for it."
 While there are elements of truth in this, it embeds many assumptions about how we should live and ignores the reality that we're all humans and are much more similar than different.

 Hundreds of thousands of people have followed the YMOYL program and found success.
 They report that they:
-- Finally understand the basics of money and are at ease talking about finances
+- Finally understand the basics of money and are at ease talking about finances.
-- Forgive themselves for past money mistakes
+- Forgive themselves for past money mistakes.
-- Spend less money, by an average of 25%
+- Spend less money, by an average of 25%.
-- Learn how to distinguish between the essentials and the excess
+- Learn how to distinguish between the essentials and the excess.
-- Flatten their debt, save more money than they ever thought possible, and get to retirement earlier than they could imagine
+- Flatten their debt, save more money than they ever thought possible, and get to retirement earlier than they could imagine.
-- Enjoy life more, have more free time, and spend more time on what matters most
+- Enjoy life more, have more free time, and spend more time on what matters most.
-- Improve their relationships with their partners and children
+- Improve their relationships with their partners and children.
-- Reconnect with old dreams and find ways to realize them
+- Reconnect with old dreams and find ways to realize them.
-- Finally have the intellectual and emotional space to take on issues of greater importance
+- Finally have the intellectual and emotional space to take on issues of greater importance.
-- Resolve many inner conflicts between their values and their lifestyles, allowing them to put their life in service to their values rather than putting their time in service to money
+- Resolve many inner conflicts between their values and their lifestyles, allowing them to put their life in service to their values rather than putting their time in service to money.
 # Preface to the program
 Throughout the program, keep in mind that the purpose of the steps are to increase your awareness, not your arrogance or your shame.
 The mantra you should repeat to yourself while following this program is "No shame, no blame".

 You can use the program as a series of tips or advice, or you can let it work its magic by doing all the steps.
 All the steps matter.
 They synergize to spur you on.
 While you can settle for "close enough" answers, you should shoot for full-frontal integrity since the power of the program increases with every ounce of honesty and integrity you invest in it.

 People who have found success with the program typically display the following qualities:
-- A purpose for their lives that's greater than their current limited circumstance - including their jobs
+- A purpose for their lives that's greater than their current limited circumstance - including their jobs.
 - A willingness to do the work of change, to tell the truth, to be accountable, and to persist.
 # Step 1: Making Peace with the Past
 ![image](images/making-peace.png)